okafia/ml-final-s26/README.md

 * `stereo` : Toggle stereo audio support (enabled by default).
 Note: stereo audio is an experimental feature and leads to a longer processing time per crossfade.

 To exit the application, use the `Ctrl+C` key combination.

-## Changes in the Python3 version

-The Python3 version of the auto-DJ system features the same functionality as the original prototype.
-The main changes in the code base are:

-* Stereo audio support (experimental, enabled by default).
-* All annotations are saved in a single .json file per song.
-* Code refactoring: the annotation modules are now in a separate subpackage, and are incorporated into the auto-DJ application using wrapper classes.

 ## Copyright information